istio/istio/mixer/adapter/opa/README.md

 ## Configuration flow (1 and 2 in the above figure):

-  1. Service producer sets authorization rules via istioctl.
-The rules are saved in Istio Configuration server.
+  1. Service producer sets Open Policy Agent policies (written in REGO) as the adapter parameter.
   1. The authorization adapter fetches the rules and passes to [Open Policy Agent](http://www.openpolicyagent.org/).

 ## Runtime flow (3 and 4 in the above figure):